-This entry was posted on Sunday, May 23rd, 2021 at 18:49 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, May 23rd, 2021 at 18:49 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Settlers from ‘Havat Maon’ set fire to Palestinians’ fields, an olive grove and a dwelling cave in the South Hebron hills, then attacked the village of Tawane backed up by Israeli army forces that shot live fire at the Palestinians when the latter tried to resist; Demos were held in Jerusalem to put an end to violence, a similar demo in the Tunnels Checkpoint was violently dispersed and 8 protestors arrested; Sheikh Jarrah neighborhood is partly still out of bounds for non-resident Palestinians, while the police enables Jewish settlers and their supporters free access; Palestinians’ fields were burnt down at Deir Jarayer and settlers’ flocks are still invading Palestinian-tended fields in the area; Occupation forces prevented entry of a Palestinian landowner to his fields in Umm Al Arais, while settlers from ‘Mitzpe Yair’ punctured car tires in nearby Simra

 A ceasefire between Israel and Hamas on Friday put a stop to the latest campaign of slaughter and destruction, leaving 242 Palestinians dead, of them 66 children, and 12 Israelis dead, of them 2 children.
 In the West Bank occupied by Israel, 27 Palestinians were killed, of them 4 children.